The Role of Creative Play in Mathematics

 - I like making lists of metaphors that use words with seemingly opposite meanings.

-- I read several books a month from classic and contemporary authors.
+- I read several books a month by classic and contemporary authors.

 While I was in my room playing silly games, I was also creatively using my skills and using my imagination to think of new ways to apply the knowledge that I had learned.